pnaethial/PSIMD-DLFLoats/README.md

 ## Project Objective

 The goal of this project is to implement a **Packed SIMD (Single Instruction Multiple Data) coprocessor** that offloads deep learning-related floating-point instructions from a **RISC-V core**.

 This coprocessor is optimized to handle lightweight yet high-performance computations commonly required in neural network inference, especially on embedded and edge devices with constrained resources.

-## Why a Coprocessor?

 By delegating floating-point computation to a dedicated coprocessor, the RISC-V core is relieved of intensive data-parallel operations, allowing it to focus on control flow and other general-purpose tasks.
 The coprocessor is designed to efficiently execute operations on a packed format of data using a custom 16-bit floating-point representation, referred to as `dlfloat16`.

+## Progress
+Integrated with Vex Riscv Core Using CFU Playground.
+CFU Playground [Custum Function Unit]- Accelerates ML models

 ---
 ## Architecture